-So I set out to write, but I could not concentrate on the poem.
+So I set out to write but I could not concentrate on the poem.
 I put poetry writing aside and turned to memorising the Quran.
 But then I could not concentrate on the Quran, because my mind was occupied with the poem.
 With my mind divided, time began to pass.
-And then I was inspired: My heart was wounded by the strangeness.
-Now poetry has rolled up his sleeves, showing a long arm.
+And then I was inspired: My heart was wounded by the strangeness

 In Kashmir the State’s war on people manifests itself not only as a direct military control but as a systematic, ideological war; a cultural war, a war of narratives and words, a war waged to control desires, choices and wills, bodies, resources and land.
 Understanding violence, unpacking its knowability and unknowability is an uphill struggle.
 More so when the nature of such violence, as you point out, is repetitive and unmitigated, marked by a constant and repeated inscribing and re-inscribing.
 Incomprehensibility and unspeakability in relation to loss are intense experiences, sometimes exceeding or amplifying the intensity of loss itself.
 In addition to these quandaries and the enormity of violence, the state’s efforts in Kashmir are also aimed at systematically destroying the instruments to measure violence, co-opt the mechanisms of resistance, seize and destroy language, impose a narrative control, gag and exhaust the witness.
 It is a State that kills, blinds and maims, that uses torture and rape as weapons of war and organizes art camps “nurturing cultural heritage and identifying young talent, exposing youth to modern and contemporary art.”
 It is a State that portrays itself as a champion of women empowerment and organizes motivational talks and psychological and counselling programs.
 This militaristic humanism has been vital to its war on people.